naveenrajm7/vagrant_utm/docs/index.md

 vagrant up
 ```

+Now start using your machine!

+`vagrant ssh` to log into machine or forward ports to check your website or share folders and start developing.

 Check [Commands](commands.md) for all supported Vagrant commands.
-Check [Configuration](configuration.md) for more provider config options.
+Check [Configuration](configuration.md) for more UTM provider config options.

 ## About the project